1ncontinentia/Incon-Intel/README.md

 #### Usage

 Place the INCON folder, initUnits.sqf, description.ext and init.sqf all in your mission root folder.

 If you already have a description.ext or init.sqf, add the lines from these files into your pre-existing ones.
 In description.ext, if the class is already defined (for instance, cfgFunctions), just add the #include line to the given class.

 Change your settings in the INT_setup.sqf file.

-#### Future Plans

-Options to turn on tracking and turn it off

-Better tracking markers

-Greater configurability of settings

 #### Credits